 The way you price jobs depends on the type of services you provide.
-However, there are general rules of thumb when it comes to pricing, no matter what industry you’re in.
+However, based on our firsthand experience, there are general rules of thumb when it comes to pricing no matter what industry you’re in.

 Here are a few quick tips on how to price your services:

 - Research the going rate for your services in your area.

 - Figure out your material and labor costs.

 - Understand your overhead costs (equipment, insurance, administrative costs, etc.).

 Your prices should reflect all of these factors to ensure that you remain competitive and always make a profit.